cnobles/iGUIDE/README.md

-## iDSBseq - Identification of Double-Strand DNA Breaks by sequencing
+## iDSBseq - Identification of Double-Strand DNA Breaks by Sequencing
-Bioinformatic pipeline for processing iDSBseq and GUIDE-seq samples.
+Bioinformatic pipeline for processing iDSBseq and original GUIDE-seq samples.